Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/staff-guide.md

 If a bot is in need of verification, it *may* also be tested on its support server.
 This also goes for regular bots as well.
 Be sure to still test the bot though!

+Also, having the bots owner in main server is not at all required.
+Please do not deny for this

 </blockquote>

 <blockquote class="quote">